jhstatewide/mcp-external-expert-server/README.md

 - The helper model **must not** call tools recursively
 - The helper model output is returned as plain text
-- The main model decides *when* to delegate
+- The main model decides *when* to delegate (like "phoning a friend" when it needs help)
 - Delegation should be used sparingly (planning, critique, validation)
 - This avoids KV cache eviction on the primary inference host
+- The helper model is completely isolated - it only sees what the primary model explicitly passes to it